tarot0410/SECANT/README.md

 Torch, sklearn, umap, pandas, numpy and all of their respective dependencies.

+# Other relevant material

+### Example of using automatic gating tool to classify major cell types with CITE-seq data

+Here, we demonstrate this functionality with public human PBMC data, bone marrow data and upper lobe lung data.
+The same pipeline would generally be used to analyze any CITE-seq dataset.
+- FLOCK + LDA for PBMC data: [AutoGating.html](https://github.com/tarot0410/SECANT/blob/main/example/Automatic_Gating.html)

 # Paper
 **Wang X**, Xu Z, Zhou X, Zhang Y, Huang H, Ding Y, Duerr RH, Chen W. SECANT: a biology-guided semi-supervised method for clustering, classification, and annotation of single-cell multi-omics. [*bioRxiv*.
 2020](https://www.biorxiv.org/content/10.1101/2020.11.06.371849v1)